Alexander-T-Moss/Small-Area-Flow-Comp/README.md

 Slicers only run the script when exporting the gcode, not when it's slicing the file.
 If possible to help us diagnose the issue, please provide the following information:

 1. A screenshot (*or ideally copy/paste of the error text in a code block*) of the error the slicer throws
-2. If a terminal windows pops up, a copy of the error in that window (*won't always show up*)
+2. If a terminal window pops up, a copy of the error in that window (*won't always show up*)